edunuzzi/go-bip44/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/algoGuy/EasyMIDI)](https://goreportcard.com/report/github.com/algoGuy/EasyMIDI)
 [![GoDoc](https://godoc.org/github.com/algoGuy/EasyMIDI?status.svg)](https://godoc.org/github.com/algoGuy/EasyMIDI)

-A Golang implementation of the BIP44 for Hierarchical Deterministic (HD) Bitcoin addresses.
+A Golang implementation of the BIP44 for Hierarchical Deterministic (HD) addresses.

 Released under the terms of the [MIT LICENSE](LICENSE).

 ## Should i use this in production?
 This library is in very early stages.
 Please be aware that some bugs may exist.